 - Research activity focused on ducks, which play a potential role in transmission to other poultry species

-During the most recent outbreaks in France (winters of 2015-2016 and 2016-2017), the Ploufragan-Plouzané-Niort laboratory conducted research on the virus’s persistence in duck faeces and on the development of a method for its detection on farms and in their environments.
+During the outbreaks in France in 2015-2016 and 2016-2017, the Ploufragan-Plouzané-Niort laboratory conducted research on the virus’s persistence in duck faeces and on the development of a method for its detection on farms and in their environments.
 The goal was to detect the most contaminated areas and equipment and assess the effectiveness of the cleaning and disinfection measures taken, before any resumption of activity or reintroduction of animals into farms.
 Epidemiological investigations were conducted in the field, in the various affected départements, in collaboration with the Departmental Directorates for the Protection of Populations.
-During this period, the Agency was also involved in studying the efficacy of avian influenza vaccines.
+During this period, the Agency was also involved in studying the efficacy of avian influenza vaccines, some of which were still at the experimental stage.

 The French outbreak of high-pathogenicity avian influenza in winter 2016-2017 heavily impacted the fattened goose and duck production sector as well as the entire French poultry sector.
 An in-depth study of the characteristics of the avian influenza viruses detected during this outbreak in terms of genetic variability, host adaptation and transmission capacity seems essential, to improve responsiveness and adapt control measures in the event that a new high-pathogenicity avian influenza virus emerges.
 To address these issues, the PREDYT project financed by the FRIA 2019 fund has been under way since October 2019 and involves three complementary components calling on the epidemiological and virological expertise of its partners: the ANSES Ploufragan-Plouzané-Niort laboratory (coordinator), the Veterinary School of Toulouse and the INRAe Molecular Virology & Immunology Unit.